khalyomede/piper-php/README.md

 If you deal with array average, instead of `me/array-average` instead use `me/piper-array-average`.
 This will improve your SEO and help the comunity to see which composer package deals with Piper.
 #### 1.2.
 Use kebab case for package name
 Instead of naming your package `me/piperArrayAverage`, prefer using `me/piper-array-average` for a better readability.
 #### 1.3.
-Use an uppercase and camel case for your class name
+Use an uppercase and camel case for your class name and file name
 A good class name begins with an uppercase letter, and no dashes.
 An example of good class name would be:
 ```php
 class PiperArrayAverage {}
 ```
 #### 1.4.
-Use lowercase and kebab case for you class file
+Use camel case for you class file
-If we assume you put your class in folder `src/`, prefer using `src/piper-array-average.php` instead of `src/piperarrayaverage.php`.
+If we assume you put your class in folder `src/`, prefer using `src/piperArrayAverage.php` instead of `src/piperarrayaverage.php`.
 This will improves the readability.
 #### 1.5.
 Precise you are dealing with PHP in your package description
 Let the users know, since it may not be visible in your package name.
 #### 1.6.
 Use PHP pre-requisit >= 5.3.0